gregWDumont/portfolio-backend/README.md

 ## API link

-The API is available [here](https://gregwdumont-portfolio-backend-72dc1ebe536c.herokuapp.com/) deployed as live app using Heroku.
+The API is available [here](https://gregwdumont-portfolio-backend-72dc1ebe536c.herokuapp.com/) and deployed as a live app using Heroku.

 ## Frontend repository